timothyhull/breadpool-champs-app/docs/index.md

     !!! quote

-        There are people here who've officiated at the WFTDA Championship-level.
-If you're willing to show up, work your butt off, and be humble about it, you might get a chance to do the same someday."
+        *"There are people here who've officiated at the WFTDA Championship-level.
+If you're willing to show up, work your butt off, and be humble about it, you might get a chance to do the same someday."*

     That moment offered me a chance to experience competition in a way that I thought was gone forever, and gave me hope that I could once again feel the joy of training to be a champion.
 Driven by that hope, I've poured my soul into doing *everything* I can to have a shot to be a member of a WFTDA Championship officiating crew.